 Browse by Medical Category

 The Midlife Women's Health Center brings together a multidisciplinary team of experts to provide leading-edge research, consultations and educational resources for clinicians and patients at menopause and beyond.

 Health and quality of life concerns of women at midlife involve almost all areas of healthcare.
 Based within the Department of Obstetrics & Gynecology at Mass General, the center is a collaboration of specialists in:

-By working together, our unique team hopes to advance care, research and education for health conditions that affect women in midlife.
+By working together, our unique team hopes to advance care, research and education for menopause and other health conditions that affect women in midlife.

 One of the priorities of the Midlife Women’s Health Center is to support leading-edge research and educational activities that advance the field of midlife women’s health.
 Our experts conduct and present research that addresses the special needs of midlife women and aims to improve care during and after menopause.
 Each year, we provide a number of educational programs, including:

 Our specialists are dedicated to improving care for women at menopause and beyond through research, collaboration and education and by connecting patients with appropriate care for their individual needs.